10 expert-tested best practices for 2025 Black Friday marketing

 10. Optimize your post-purchase experience

 Holiday acquisition costs are high.
-It’s important to optimize and personalize your post-purchase experience so your CAC:LTV ratio stays at roughly 1:3.
+It’s important to optimize and personalize your post-purchase experience so your CAC:CLV ratio stays at roughly 1:3.

 Ali Flowers, senior manager of ecosystem marketing at Klaviyo, shared some recommendations on how to do that at Klaviyo’s Own It conference.
 Big-picture dos and don’ts include: